Mijyuoon/obsidian-ling-gloss/README.md

 A basic gloss consists of two lines, the source language text and the metalanguage.
 This can be achieved using `\gla` (gloss level A) and `\glb` (gloss level B) commands.
 These commands take space-separated lists of elements (words or morphemes), which will be aligned vertically element-by-element.
 By default level A lines have an italics style applied, while level B lines have no default style.

+Additionally, if there's a need to use whitespace within a single gloss element, it can be wrapped in square brackets `[like this]`.

 ```gloss
 \gla Péter-nek van egy macská-ja
 \glb Peter-DAT exist INDEF cat-POSS.3SG